roikonen/scalablemodeling/docs/blog/posts/20240312-organization-software-architecture.md

 ## Conclusions

 As communication follows the path of least resistance and as building a larger scale solution is all about communication it is natural that the architecture starts to resemble the natural communication flows within the organization building it.
 We can leverage this by encouraging cross-functional collaboration, making team structures flexible, opening communication restrictions and putting effort into sharing vision and goals.
-The software architecture and communication structures go hand in hand and therefore software architecture is sociotechnical discipline.
+The software architecture and communication structures go hand in hand and therefore software architecture is a sociotechnical discipline.